raulti/challenge-chart-plot/README.md

 I used Angular because a have more experience.
 For chart i use any library without critery.
 Thanks for opportunity, i hope we work togheter

+## TODO - :(
+- More event format validation
+- More unitary tests
+- Errors mensagens for users
+- Loading events